Markets - Electrical

 Thermoset Composites Add Structural and Dielectric Capabilities to Electrical Equipment

-Superior electrical insulation, heat resistance, and dielectric properties make Bulk Molding Compound (BMC), Sheet Molding Compound (SMC) and Structural Thermoset Composites (STC®) the right choice for insulating components of switch gear, circuit breakers, stand off insulators, and motor brush holders.
+Superior electrical insulation, heat resistance, and dielectric properties make sheet molding compounds (SMC), bulk molding compounds (BMC), and new lines of high performance composites (Ultrium, Fortium, Flamevex and Alluralite) that are manufactured for the most demanding applications the right choice for insulating components of switch gear, circuit breakers, stand off insulators, and motor brush holders.

 Often, parts molded from plastic materials will carbonize or melt during exposure to electrical arcing or tracking.
 However, thermoset composites for electrical applications demonstrate minimal effects in these situations and have Comparative Tracking Index (CTI) values exceeding 600 volts and dielectric strength in excess of 15 kv/mm.
-This, along with excellent thermal properties, makes BMC, SMC and STC® molding compounds an ideal choice to protect sensitive electrical devices operating in high-temperature environments.
+This, along with excellent thermal properties, makes SMC, BMC and IDI’s and new lines of high performance composites (Ultrium, Fortium, Flamevex and Alluralite) that are manufactured for the most demanding applications an ideal choice to protect sensitive electrical devices operating in high-temperature environments.